THE BASICS OF DIGITAL ADVERTISING

 So start small, monitor the results, perform testing on different ads and platforms and optimise until you have sufficient data to make bigger decisions.
 Unless you are in a mad rush to market, rather wait a week or two until you have more accurate data to work with, it could save you a lot of money in the long run.

 Ultimately it’s important to have a clearly defined CPA, cost per acquisition.
 This is the amount you are willing to spend to obtain a customer.
-If you know what each customer is worth to your business in full LTV, LifeTime Value, then you should be able to calculate a fairly accurate CPA that’s acceptable to you.
+If you know what each customer is worth to your business in full LTV and lifetime Value, then you should be able to calculate a fairly accurate CPA that’s acceptable to you.

 The CPA will vary for different products, companies and industries depending on the gross margins, the value of the product or service and the competitive nature of the industry, there is no correct amount it just depends on how much you are willing to invest.